Aaron Jones staying with Packers on 4-year, $48 million deal

 ESPN and NFL Network first reported the terms.

 Jones tweeted a picture of himself in a Packers uniform with the message “Let’s run it back #GoPackGo” on Sunday.
-Rosenhaus, retweeted it and added, “Congrats Aaron!
-Well deserved!!”
+Rosenhaus sent out a tweet congratulating Jones on his new deal.

 The move removes one of the biggest names from the market at the start of a week in which NFL teams can begin negotiating with free agents.
 The Packers faced the possibility of having both of their top two running backs — Jones and Jamaal Williams — leaving via free agency in the same offseason.